 Product Identification Committee: The Product Identification Committee facilitates the development and use of global product identification standards for use within the global produce industry.
 The Committee Identifies and addresses supply chain efficiencies issues with product identification and work to develop best practices and guidelines for the industry.

 Talent Advisory Committee: The Talent Advisory Committee is focused on ensuring the fresh produce and floral industries have access to a robust and diverse pipeline of individuals seeking to start their careers at produce and floral companies and organizations, as well as well as have the opportunity to develop and advance their future careers within the industry.
-Its goal is to drive activities and investment identifying the future leaders of the fresh produce and floral industries, including the delivery of the Women’s Fresh Perspectives Conference.
+Its goal is to drive activities and investment identifying the future leaders of the fresh produce and floral industries.

 Women’s Fresh Perspectives Committee: The Women’s Fresh Perspectives (WFP) Committee provides input and guidance to the Women’s Fresh Perspectives portfolio of programs, which cultivate women’s potential through the leadership education, motivational speakers and opportunities to network with other industry leaders and newcomers.
 The Committee will champion these events and programs, provide speaker and sponsor recommendations, validate program and topic direction, and help ensure attendees feel welcome.